HenrikBengtsson/jottr.org/content/post/2025-07-14-dofuture-everywhere.md

 doFuture::registerDoFuture("%dofuture%")
 ```

-Using `%dofuture%` instead of `%dopar%` comes with many benefits, as
+Using `%dofuture%` instead of `%dopar%` comes with many benefits.
+If
-explained in my blog post [%dofuture% - a Better foreach()
+you are interested in the details, please my blog post [%dofuture% - a
-Parallelization Operator than %dopar%] from June
+Better foreach() Parallelization Operator than %dopar%] from June
 2023.
-It is even better than:
+This new approach can in some cases be better than using

 ```r
 doFuture::registerDoFuture()